rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 Shared ownership is also available.

-Optimized for both high density `World`s with thousands of entities and also for `World`s with lower number of entities spread among many archetypes.
+Optimized for both high density `World`s with thousands of entities and also for `World`s with a lower number of entities spread among many archetypes.
-[Edict] is aimed for wide range of game genres and use cases outside of games.
+[Edict] is aimed at a wide range of game genres and use cases outside of games.

-Built-in change detection with epochs allows systems to query for components that were updated since last run of that query, or since any other epoch as defined by `Tracks` argument.
+Built-in change detection with epochs allows systems to query for components that were updated since the last run of that query, or since any other epoch as defined by `Tracks` argument.
-This opens possibility to have multiple POV on changes even in single system.
+This opens the possibility to have multiple POV on changes even in a single system.
-For example server-side netcode can track changes individually for each client and query for changes since last ACK.
+For example, server-side netcode can track changes individually for each client and query for changes since the last ACK.
 [Edict] optimizes iteration significantly when entities with modified components are queried.